rockymadden/lti.js/readme.md

 #lti.js [![Build Status](https://travis-ci.org/rockymadden/lti.js.png?branch=master)](http://travis-ci.org/rockymadden/lti.js)
 Functional library for interacting, via server-to-server communications, with Learning Tools Interoperability (LTI) tool providers.
+The project makes heavy use of [bilby.js](https://github.com/puffnfresh/bilby.js) and [Q](https://github.com/kriskowal/q).
+You will likely need a familiarity with basic functional programming concepts and promises to be successful.

 ## Depending
 The project is available on the [Node Packaged Modules registry](https://npmjs.org/package/lti).
 Add the dependency in your package.json file: